xxrobone/quiz_react_test/README.md

 // not ready yet...

-## Available Scripts

-In the project directory, you can run:
+### Getting started

 ```sh
 npm run start
 ```

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### How to run test

 ```sh
 npm run test
 ```

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-There should be data for this project and I'll give it here to make it easier
+There should be data for this project and I'll give an example here, to make it easier.
+But feel free to use what ever mockData you want.
 ```
 [
   {